pathumf/chaos-ninja/README.md

 This tool runs disk intensive processes, simulating a noisy neighbor or a faulty disk.
 The instance will effectively have a much slower disk.

 Enable with: `burn_cpu_enabled` = true

+# Fill Disk

+This tool writes a huge file to the root device, filling up the (typically relatively small) EC2 root disk.

+Enable with: `fill_disk_enable` = true

+# Kill Processes

+This tool kills any java, python or node programs it finds every second, simulating a faulty application, corrupted installation or faulty instance.
+The instance is fine, but the java/python/node application running on it will fail.

+Enable with: `kill_process_enabled` = true